latimize/fullstackopen/part0/exercise0.4.md

     participant browser
     participant server

+    Note right of browser: The browser sends the form data to the server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
     server-->>browser: URL redirection
     deactivate server

+    note left of server: The server asks the browser to perform a new request to the notes page

-    Note right of browser: The browser sends the form data to the server
+    note right of browser: The browser reloads the notes page

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server